 Old Kingdom - Mummies & Pyramids (c.
 2686 BC– c.
 2181 BC)

 The Old Kingdom marked the beginning of the use of Pyramids.
 Interestingly, the oldest form of religious writing in Ancient Egypt resides on the walls of these Pyramids.
-Furthermore, Egyptians still used mastabas to bury high ranking officials.
-In addition to that, high class Egyptians started using mummification.
-They mummified the bodies by removing all internal organs – except of course for the heart.
-Then, they placed them in canopic jars that remained in the burial chambers.
-After the body was mummified, Egyptians wrapped it with pieces of linen and carefully placed it in a wooden sarcophagus.
+Furthermore, Egyptians still used mastabas and mummification to bury high ranking officials or the elite.

 Architecture wise, Egyptians started using the false door technique in burial chambers or outside of the tomb.
 That was a sculpture of a door, thus, not functioning.
 Moreover, they mostly used them as praying spots but also a site for offerings.
 Close to the end of the period, Egyptians also started to add inscriptions in the inside of coffins and sarcophagi.
 Around the same time, walls were illustrated with offering decorations, not individuals.